abinit/abinit/doc/tutorial/base2.md

 {% dialog tests/tutorial/Refs/tbase2_1.out %}

-You might use ~abinit/tests/tutorial/Input/tbase2_x.files as "files" file (do not forget to modify it, like in lesson 1), although it does not differ from ~abinit/tests/tutorial/Input/tbase1_x.files.
+You might use ~abinit/tests/tutorial/Input/tbase2_x.files as "files" file (do not forget to modify it, like in tutorial 1), although it does not differ from ~abinit/tests/tutorial/Input/tbase1_x.files.

 {% dialog tests/tutorial/Input/tbase2_x.files %}